Closing a Case and Avoiding a Trial

 Depending on your specific case, especially if it’s your first DUI or the first in the past ten years, there may be programs you can enter that, once complete, will allow your charges to be dropped and your record expunged.
 In addition, every county has diversionary courts that you might qualify for, such as veteran’s court, drug court, mental health court, and more.

 One should never just go to court and plead guilty to DUI.
 The consequences that go along with a conviction on that charge are too harsh and life-altering for that to be an option.
 Nor do you want to ask for a trial.
 A trial almost guarantees a conviction.
 Instead, hire an experienced Pittsburgh DUI attorney.
 He will know, once he examines the details of your case, if there was reasonable suspicion for the traffic stop in the first place, and if the officer had probable cause for doing field sobriety and blood alcohol concentration (BAC) tests.
 He will check to see if you were given warnings about implied consent in regards to the BAC tests, regardless of whether you allowed yourself to be tested or refused.
+He will also check the administration of the BAC test, the machine and its calibration, and the completeness of the administrator’s training.
+Problems with any aspect of the Blood Alcohol Testing that you submitted to, can invalidate the results.

 It is important when you hire an attorney to be up front and honest with him about the circumstances of your arrest.
 Give him all the details, even ones that don’t seem important.
 If you withhold information from him, it will negatively impact his ability to help you.
 But, if you are honest with him, it will assist him in getting you a good outcome, up to and including getting your charges dismissed.